Is My Child a Sociopath? Know the Signs

 Kristen Frescoe

 So, your child is showing signs that have you worried.
-They lie with nothing to gain, show little to no empathy, and seem to ignore what is right and wrong.
+They lie with nothing to gain, show little to no empathy, and exhibit sociopathic behavior by ignoring what is right and wrong.
 Perhaps it has even crossed your mind that your son or daughter might be a sociopath.
 If this worry is lingering in your mind, how do you know what steps to take?

 sociopath staring at lake

-The clinical term for someone with this mental health disorder is antisocial personality disorder or ASPD.
-According to the DSM-5, the diagnostic guide for psychology, the main symptoms of ASPD include:[1]
+The clinical term for someone with this mental health disorder is antisocial personality disorder or ASPD (Guha, 2014).
+According to the DSM-5, the diagnostic guide for psychology, the main symptoms of ASPD include:

 • Violation of the physical or emotional rights of others